toddoli/bashPrefs/README.md

 # Description
-I use this repo to quickly get my Preferences back an all OSX devices I have
+I use this repo to quickly get my Preferences back an all Linux/OSX devices I have

 # Setup
 ```